Azure/bicep-types-az/generated/networkcloud/microsoft.networkcloud/2022-12-12-preview/types.md

 * **clusterConnectionStatus**: 'Connected' | 'Timeout' | 'Undefined' | string (ReadOnly): The latest heartbeat status between the cluster manager and the cluster.
 * **clusterExtendedLocation**: [ExtendedLocation](#extendedlocation) (ReadOnly): The extended location (custom location) that represents the cluster's control plane location.
 This extended location is used to route the requests of child objects of the cluster that are handled by the platform operator.
-* **clusterLocation**: string: The customer-provided location information to identify where the cluster resides.
+* **clusterLocation**: string {maxLength: 256}: The customer-provided location information to identify where the cluster resides.
 * **clusterManagerConnectionStatus**: 'Connected' | 'Unreachable' | string (ReadOnly): The latest connectivity status between cluster manager and the cluster.
 * **clusterManagerId**: string (ReadOnly): The resource ID of the cluster manager that manages this cluster.
 This is set by the Cluster Manager when the cluster is created.
 * **clusterServicePrincipal**: [ServicePrincipalInformation](#serviceprincipalinformation): ServicePrincipalInformation represents the details of the service principal to be used by the cluster during Arc Appliance installation.